-Digital PR is all about utilising PR strategies to gain quality backlinks to your website to support your SEO strategy.
+Digital PR link building is all about utilising PR strategies to gain quality backlinks to your website to support your SEO strategy.
 It involves creating linkable assets, such as reports, articles, infographics, and videos, and promoting these to journalists and industry publications.

 People skills are a must in Digital PR.
 It’s all about building valuable relationships with journalists and publications in order to gain high-quality coverage and authoritative backlinks from reputable websites to improve your site’s SEO.

 Let’s take a closer look at Digital PR and examine why, exactly, it’s a tactic you won’t want to ignore when it comes to boosting your website’s organic growth.